Vladimirtishenko/fe-builder/readme.md

 # Installing
-For installing Front End Architecture which consist of (Stylus, Pug, Webpack + Babel, Gulp), you must do all at example:
+For installing Front End Infrastructure that consist of (Stylus, Pug, Webpack + Babel, Gulp), you must do all at an example:

 ```sh
 $ cd /to/project/folder